Zytronium/Zytronium/README.md

   <li>Attended Mobile App Development at Tulsa Tech | 2021-2022</li>
   <li>Developed mobile apps and desktop applications as a hobby | 2022-2024</li>
   <li>Graduated high school | 2023</li>
-  <li>Attended Atlas School | 2024-Present</li>
+  <li>Attending Atlas School | 2024-Present (expected 12/2025)</li>
 </ul>

 <h4>Career Interests:</h4>

 <ul>
+  <li>Anything Relating to Both Aerospace and Programming</li>
   <li>Video Game Development</li>
   <li>Web Development</li>
   <li>Mobile App Development</li>
   <li>Flight Simulator Development</li>
   <li>Operating System Development</li>
-  <li>Anything Relating to Both Aerospace and Programming</li>
   <li>Side Job: Commercial Drone Pilot</li>
 </ul>

 <h4>Career Goals:</h4>
 <ul>
+  <li>Enjoy my career</li>
+  <li>Contribute to something important or useful, like software used on a spacecraft (I.E. Voyager 1 & 2 or the first manned mission to Mars)</li>
   <li>Create my dream OS, which blends the best of Linux and Windows, appealing to the average Linux and Windows users and being suitable for gaming, development, and casual use</li>
-  <li>Contribute to something important or useful, like software used on a spacecraft (I.E. Voyager 1 & 2 or the first manned mission to Mars)</li>
-  <li>Enjoy my career</li>
 </ul>

+My curent top interests are web-based game development, learning Rust, and potentially building my first operating system using Rust.
+In fact, I have a rather ambitious plan for a revolutionary desktop OS called CustomixOS that combines the best of Windows and Linux while maintaining cross-platform compatibility and a fully customizable setup.
+You can read more about it in [this Proton Doc I wrote](https://drive.proton.me/urls/71TRSGJ0D4#7AYkUwGRqfh8).

 [![](https://visitcount.itsvg.in/api?id=Zytronium&label=Profile%20Views&color=1&icon=5&pretty=true)](https://visitcount.itsvg.in)